 How Do We Treat PMS with Bioidentical Hormones?

-Before bioidentical hormones are used to treat PMS our doctors at the Marion Gluck Clinic fully evaluates the symptoms and performs a comprehensive female hormone profile in the second part of a woman’s cycle.
+Before bioidentical hormones are used to treat PMS, our doctors at the Marion Gluck Clinic fully evaluate the symptoms and perform a comprehensive female hormone profile in the second part of a woman’s cycle.
 This helps to establish whether there is an abnormal hormonal imbalance.
 If there is, the relevant bio-identical hormones can then be prescribed at a dosage tailored to the individual’s needs.
 With this treatment, patients generally see their symptoms start to decrease and this enables them to establish a better quality of life.

 It is important to note that there is a separate condition called PMDD which manifests as even more severe symptoms.
 You can find out more about PMDD here.